-The community maintained a consistent population base 2012 - 2018, rising only from 10,100 to 10,200.
+The community maintained a consistent population base from 2012–2018, rising only from 10,100 to 10,200.
 The city has been ranked among the Top 10 Best Places To Retire by TopRetirements.com, and city leaders actively market to circuit new retiree residents.

 The history of the area is compelling to all ages.
 For example, the son of the frontiersman Davy Crockett, former US Representative John W. Crockett, is buried in the Paris city cemetery and several Crockett descendants live in here.
 Many local houses and commercial buildings are on the US National Register of Historic Places.

-- Median home sale price listed up-to-date in 2018 by Sperling's Best Places is $86,900, with the median family income of Paris at approximately $30,000 annually.
+- The median home sale price listed up-to-date in 2018 by Sperling's Best Places is $86,900, with the median family income of Paris at approximately $30,000 annually.

 - The local cost of living is a full 20 percentage points lower than the national average.